mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

   It is important that, as explained in the video, you install the ubuntu.sh such that you have everything.
 Also, when you have already build (make) beforehand, delete the build folder as it might give problemes if the previous one was not build well.
 Always to this when rebuilding.

+.. admonition:: todo

+  The firmware of ctu is continuously beging upgraded https://github.com/ctu-mrs/px4_firmware.
+  Therefor it is important to keep track of the firmware version on each pixhawk.
+  So make a note below in wich you say:
+  UAV# has firmware of link to commit in https://github.com/ctu-mrs/px4_firmware.
+  Make sure both UAVs you use are configred with the same firware

 Calibrations
 ^^^^^^^^^^^^^^